Brendan Harley

 Research Focus

-Brendan Harley’s lab focuses on developing biomaterials that present microenvironmental (biophysical and biomolecular) signals to regulate cell behavior for applications in musculoskeletal regeneration dynamically, hematopoietic stem cell biomanufacturing, and models of invasive brain cancer.
-His lab employs a broad range of tissue engineering technologies to trace cell responses within biomimetic materials at the single-cell and cell population levels, ideally suited for gathering requisite data to support multi-scale modeling modalities.
+Brendan Harley’s lab focuses on developing biomaterials that present microenvironmental (biophysical and biomolecular) signals to regulate cell behavior for applications in musculoskeletal regeneration, dynamically, hematopoietic stem cell biomanufacturing, and models of invasive brain cancer.
+His lab employs a broad range of tissue engineering technologies to track cell responses within biomimetic materials at the single-cell and cell-population levels, thereby gathering the data required to support multi-scale modeling modalities.
 Harley’s cancer research efforts explore the invasive spreading and treatment of glioblastoma (GBM), the most common and deadly form of brain cancer.
-Visit his research group’s website for more information.
+Learn more about Brendan Harley’s lab.

 Why I Study Cancer